 An exception to the hierarchy of approaches described above is for securitizations that are non-credit OTC derivatives that have a first priority claim on the cash flows from the underlying exposures.
 Subject to supervisory approval, the RWAs for such securitizations may be equal to the exposure amount.
 The table below presents the exposure amount and related RWAs of the firm's banking book securitizations, including on-balance sheet (retained or purchased) and off-balance sheet exposures by underlying exposure type.

-Exposure amounts below represent the associated EAD as calculated and defined by the Capital Framework, and are not comparable to securitization measures reported in "Note 16.
-Securitization Activities" in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q.
+Exposure amounts below represent the associated EAD as calculated and defined by the Capital Framework, and are not comparable to securitization measures reported in Note 16 "Securitization Activities" in Part II, Item 8 "Financial Statements and Supplementary Data" in the 2021 Form 10-K.